implaymo/devops-24-25-1241908/CA1/part1/README.md

 ![](images/tags_result_devops.png)

 ### Issues
 During the development process, four issues were created on GitHub to track and resolve problems.
-These issues were closed by including "#1," "#2," "#3," and "#4" in the commit messages, which not only recorded the problems and their solutions but also automatically closed the issues once the commits were pushed.
+These issues were tracked by including "#1," "#2," "#3," and "#4" in the commit messages.
 Issues serve various purposes, such as tracking bugs, feature requests, or tasks.
 They can be assigned to team members, labeled for easy searching, and linked to commits or pull requests.
 Going forward, the aim is to use issues throughout the development process to manage tasks, track progress, and facilitate collaboration, particularly in team settings.
 This section highlights the evolution of the application, demonstrating the addition of new features, the use of branching for development, and marking milestones with tags.
 The visual representations of branches and tags showcase version control concepts while emphasizing the collaborative nature of software development.
 The use of issue tracking underscores the importance of maintaining an organized project history, ensuring all changes are well-documented and traceable.